logzio/documentation/docs/shipping/Code/dotnet.md

-#### Send custom metrics to Logz.io with a Logz.io exporter defined by a config file
+### Send custom metrics with a Logz.io exporter defined by a config file

 **Before you begin, you'll need**:

-* An application in .NET Core 3.1 or higher
+* An application in .NET Core 3.1+.
-* An active Logz.io account
+* An active Logz.io account.

-##### Install the App.Metrics.Logzio package
+ **1. Install the App.Metrics.Logzio package**

-Install the App.Metrics.Logzio package from the Package Manager Console:
+Run the following from the Package Manager Console:

 ```csharp
 Install-Package Logzio.App.Metrics
 ```

-If you prefer to install the library manually, download the latest version from NuGet Gallery.
+For manual installation, download the latest version from the NuGet Gallery.

-##### Create MetricsBuilder
+**2. Create MetricsBuilder**

-To create MetricsBuilder, copy and paste the following code into the function of the code that you need to export metrics from:
+Copy and paste the following code into the function where you need to export metrics:

 ```csharp
 var metrics = new MetricsBuilder()